clairehzhao/claire/_pages/vocab.md

 ![operators](https://cdn.discordapp.com/attachments/806618712056528906/1052996537602560020/IMG_5132.jpg)

+- algorithm: commands that do a certain task

 - sequence: the order in which the statements are executed

 - selection: a section of code is run only if a condition is met.